iszczesniak/cpp/categories/index.md

 reference name is an lvalue even though the reference is bound to an rvalue.

+That example follows.
+The constructor outputs the address of the object, so that we can make sure it's the same object in function `foo`.

 {% highlight c++ %}
 {% include_relative tmp-except.cc %}
 {% endhighlight %}

+We should catch an exception by reference: if we catch it by value, we're going to copy that exception.
+Change the example so that an exception is caught by value, and you'll see that we get a copy (you'll see different addresses).

+Interestingly, and as a side note: in the example above, that non-const reference is bound to an rvalue.
+C++98 states that only a const reference can bind to an rvalue, which does not hold in the case of catching an exception.
+In the example above, I would expect `catch(A &a)` to fail to compile, as it should be `catch(const A &a)`.
+Wierd.

+Interestingly, and as a side note, a statement block (i.e., `{<statements>}`), can be replaced with a single statement, e.g., `{++i;}` can be replaced with `++i;`.
+However, the try and catch blocks always have to be blocks, and you cannot remote `{}` even if it has a single statement.
+Wierd.

 ## Functions and categories of expressions